 - Four essay questions in three to four double-spaced pages (Essay questions should be saved as .doc or .pdf and uploaded into online application or e-mailed to email@example.com):

 - What factors contribute to your decision to enter graduate school now?

 - How do studies in communication and media relate to your personal and professional goals?
-(In your response, identify how this program and a concentration within this program suit your specific needs, goals, interests, etc. and how such studies connect with your future objectives.)

-- Writing Sample (research paper that demonstrates the applicant’s ability to synthesize and analyze scholarly work)
+- Writing sample (research paper that demonstrates the applicant’s ability to synthesize and analyze scholarly work)

 - Two letters of recommendation from professors in the College of Communication or in the major

 Application materials including the statement of purpose, writing sample, and resume, can be uploaded directly into the online application.
 Applicants also have the option of submitting the application without these items and emailing them separately to firstname.lastname@example.org.
 Students may request recommendations through the online application and track whether they have been submitted.